-A full immersion experience to fully embody the yogic lifestyle
+A full immersion experience to truly embody yogic lifestyle

 Thank you for enquiring about our full immersion Yoga Teacher Training Level 2 (YTT) at the Krishna Village Centre for Yogic Studies.
 Making a commitment of time and money and most importantly a commitment to YOURSELF is a big decision.
 To help you make the right decision for yourself, we have collected the most common questions our previous teacher trainees have asked.
 Have a look through and feel free to get in contact about anything else that’s on your mind.
 Our graduates are happy to have a chat with you too, if you want to speak to someone who has already taken the journey.
 Namaste!